Somerton Man: Exhumation

 In October 2011, as interest in the case resurfaced, Attorney-General John Rau refused to exhume the body, stating: "There needs to be public interest reasons that go well beyond public curiosity or broad scientific interest."
 Feltus said he was still contacted by people in Europe who believed the man was a missing relative but did not believe an exhumation and finding the man's family grouping would provide answers to relatives, as "during that period so many war criminals changed their names and came to different countries".

 In October 2019, however, Attorney-General Vickie Chapman granted approval for his body to be exhumed to extract DNA for analysis.
 The parties interested in the analysis agreed to cover the costs.
-A potential granddaughter's DNA is planned to be compared to the unknown man's to see if it is a match.
+A potential granddaughter's DNA was planned to be compared to the unknown man's to see if it is a match.

 An exhumation was carried out on 19 May 2021.
 Police stated that the remains were in "reasonable" condition and were optimistic about the prospect of DNA recovery.
 The remains were deeper in the ground than previously thought.
 It was reported that the body was exhumed as part of Operation Persevere and Operation Persist, which are investigating historical unidentified remains in South Australia.
 The authorities have said that they intend to take DNA from the remains if possible.
-Dr. Anne Coxon of Forensic Science South Australia said: "The technology available to us now is clearly light years ahead of the techniques available when this body was discovered in the late 1940s," and that tests would use "every method at our disposal to try and bring closure to this enduring mystery".
+Anne Coxon, the Assistant Director of Operations at Forensic Science South Australia, said: "The technology available to us now is clearly light years ahead of the techniques available when this body was discovered in the late 1940s," and that tests would use "every method at our disposal to try and bring closure to this enduring mystery".